NIDA-IRP-CCMB/QSAR_DAT-hERG/README.md

     └── README.md

 ### Changing path
-For each py file in core, you may need to change the path.
+For each py file in core directory, you may need to change the path.
 The current path is set to be under /USERHOME/repositories/QSAR_DAT-hERG.

     import sys, os
     from pathlib import Path